inferno-framework/fhir-validator-app/README.md

 * Run the compose file, using `docker compose up`.
 This will run both the standalone validator app, as well as the [fhir-validator-wrapper](https://github.com/inferno-community/fhir-validator-wrapper) Docker container required to do external validation.

 ## Contact Us
-The Inferno development team can be reached by email at inferno@groups.mitre.org.
-Inferno also has a dedicated [HL7 FHIR chat channel](https://chat.fhir.org/#narrow/stream/153-inferno).
+You may contact the team on the [Inferno HL7 FHIR chat channel](https://chat.fhir.org/#narrow/stream/153-inferno).

 ## License